Entanglement Negativity and Defect Extremal Surface

 Taking partial transpose of the density matrix $\rho_{AB}$ with respect to the second interval $B$ corresponds to the exchange of row and column indices in $B$.
 In the path integral representation, this is equivalent to interchanging the upper and lower edges of the second branch cut in $\rho_{AB}$.
 This interchange can be regarded as reversing the order of the column and row indices in the subsystem $B$.

-So $\operatorname{Tr}(\rho_{A}^{T_{B}})^{n}$ is the partition function on the $n$-sheeted surface obtained by joining cyclically $n$ copies of subsystem $A$ and anti-cyclically of subsystem $B$.
-And the $n$-th power of partial transposed density matrix can be written as
+Therefore, $\operatorname{Tr}(\rho_{AB}^{T_{B}})^{n}$ is the partition function on the $n$-sheeted surface obtained by joining cyclically $n$ copies of subsystem $A$ and anti-cyclically of subsystem $B$.
+And the $n$-th power of the partial transposed density matrix can be written as

 We note here that throughout this paper, any $n$ appearing in the calculation of entanglement negativity using replica trick shall be automatically regarded as $n_e$.